-In order to gain further insight, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortality ratios across countries.
-We run these regressions for two dates; the end of 2020, and the end of 2021.
-In both regressions, we control for GDP/Capita and vaccination rates for 165 countries.
-Notably, we find that by the December 2021, Cumulative Excess/Official Covid-19 mortality ratios are smaller for countries with higher GDP/Capita and higher vaccination rates.
-Yet, we found no such association at the end of 2020.
-This suggests that the arrival of vaccinations in early 2021 was a game-changer.
-Next, we run regressions accounting for the Cumulative Excess/Official Covid-19 mortality ratio across countries with additional controls for the two dates — December 2020 and December 2021.
-In both analyses, a higher average of the stringency index (measuring governments’ policy responsiveness to the pandemic) is associated with lower Cumulative Excess/Official Covid-19 mortality ratios.
-More importantly, by the end-December 2021, a higher urban population share and a higher score on voice and accountability are associated with lower Cumulative Excess/Official Covid-19 mortality ratios.
+To gain further insight, we perform two sets of regressions, in which the ratio of Cumulative Excess to Official Covid-19 mortalities (E/O) is regressed on a large set of covariates.
+Our sample composes over 165 countries, and the analysis is run both at the end of 2020 and the end of 2021.
+In the first, narrow experiment, we control only for GDP/Capita and vaccination rates.
+In the second, broad experiment, we add other institutional and policy variables.
+In the narrow experiment we find that by December 2021, Cumulative Excess/Official Covid-19 mortality ratios are smaller for countries with higher GDP/Capita and higher vaccination rates.
+Yet, no such association was found at the end of 2020.

+In the broad experiment — both at the end of 2020 and at the end of 2021 — a higher average of a nation’s stringency index (measuring governments’ policy responsiveness to the pandemic, in terms of policy stringency and urgency of response) is associated with lower Cumulative Excess/Official Covid-19 mortality ratios.
+More importantly, by the end of December 2021, a higher urban population share and a higher score on voice and accountability are associated with lower Cumulative Excess/Official Covid-19 mortality ratios, but the vaccination variable at the end of 2021 becomes insignificant — probably due to multicollinearity with the other controls.

-We close the analysis by contrasting the quartile rankings between the two data sets at the end of 2021.
-For 3/5ths of the countries, quartile rankings differ between the two data sets (e.g., a nation will have a quartile ranking of 3 based on the official mortality data, but a ranking of 1 based on the excess mortality data).
-Next, we contrast countries that are ranked substantially better to countries that are ranked substantially worse, based on their excess mortality compared to their official Covid mortality count.
-We classify countries that are “doing substantially better in excess” as any nation in the sample which recorded a quartile ranking at least two better (i.e., lower mortality) when using excess mortalities, as opposed to official mortalities, and countries that are “doing substantially worse in excess” as any nation in the sample which recorded a quartile ranking at least two worse (i.e., higher mortality) when using excess mortalities, as opposed to official mortalities.
-On average, these ‘doing substantially better in excess’ countries are characterized by lower population density; higher GDP/Capita; better rule of law, voice accountability, and government effectiveness; higher mean of stringency index; and substantially higher vaccination rates.
+We close our analysis by contrasting the quartile rankings between the two data sets at the end of 2021.
+For 3/5ths of the countries in our sample, quartile rankings differ between the two data sets (e.g., a nation will have a quartile ranking of 3 based on the official mortality data, but a ranking of 1 based on the excess mortality data).
+We also contrast countries that are ranked substantially better to countries that are ranked substantially worse, based on their excess mortality as compared to their official Covid-19 mortality count.
+We classify countries that are “doing substantially better in excess” as any nation in the sample that recorded a ranking of at least two quartiles better (i.e., ranked in a lower mortality quartile) when using excess mortalities, as opposed to official mortalities.
+Conversely, we categorize countries that are “doing substantially worse in excess” as any nation in the sample which recorded a quartile ranking of at least two worse (i.e., higher mortality) when using excess mortalities, as opposed to official mortalities.
+On average, the countries which are ‘doing substantially better in excess’ are characterized by lower population density; higher GDP/Capita; better rule of law, voice accountability, and government effectiveness; a higher mean of stringency index; and substantially higher vaccination rates.

-These results suggest that one should take the official Covid mortality counting with a grain of salt, and one may supplement this information with excess mortality data.
-Vaccination rates, governance indicators, and other structural variables explain the ranking gaps between the two data sets.
-Notably, these results may also reflect the global shortages of vaccinations, resulting in unequal worldwide vaccination rates.
+These results suggest that one should take official Covid-19 mortality counts with a grain of salt, and should supplement this information with excess mortality data.
+We also find that governance indicators and other structural variables may explain the ranking gaps between the two data sets.
+The arrival of vaccines in early 2021 also had some impact on the relationship between excess and official mortality — the strength of this relationship likely varied by country.
+Notably, the heterogeneous impact of vaccines may also reflect the global shortages of vaccinations, resulting in unequal worldwide vaccination rates.

 Data